Where to Stay in Cimahi

 Insider tip: Look for 'warung nasi' (small local eateries) for authentic and very affordable Indonesian meals; they are often found tucked away on side streets.

-Safety in Cimahi
+Stay in Cimahi City Center

 SafeSolo Female Travel